Space food: International Space Station

 NASA's aim for food on the ISS is to make the experience as close as possible to that of Earth, and there aims to provide more acceptable and palatable foods.
 Modern astronauts have a greater variety of main courses to choose from and many astronauts request personalized menus from lists of available foods including items like fruit salad and spaghetti.
 Fresh fruits and vegetables that can be safely stored at room temperature are eaten on space flights.
 Astronauts sometimes request beef jerky for flights, as it has an extended shelf life and a strong flavor.
 Food on the ISS is similar to the Shuttle, in that it is individually packaged to allow for exchanges and prevent issues in the microgravity environment.
 Due to the limited water supply, an emphasis has been placed on thermostabilized foods rather than rehydration methods.

-Since 2002, the small LADA Greenhouse system (the leaf chamber is just 16 x 20 x 26 cm/6 x 8 x 10 inches) has been used onboard the International Space Station to study how plants grow in microgravity and to grow edible vegetables for the astronauts.
+Since 2002, the small LADA Greenhouse system (the leaf chamber is just 16 x 20 x 26 cm/6 x 8 x 10 inches) has been used on board the International Space Station to study how plants grow in microgravity and to grow edible vegetables for the astronauts.
 LADA includes a control module and was sent to the station already equipped with the root media for the plants to be grown and eaten in space.